curl/everything-curl/http/modify/user-agent.md

 # User-agent

 The User-Agent is a header that each client can set in the request to inform the server which user-agent it is.
-Sometimes servers will look at this header and determine how to act based on its contents.
+Sometimes servers look at this header and determine how to act based on its contents.

 The default header value is 'curl/[version]', as in `User-Agent: curl/7.54.1` for curl version 7.54.1.